-This is both an Equinox and a Trailblazer post.
-You may have been directed here from an equinoctial greeting, announcing a completely new website – Cycle Orbital.
-This was born from the C25 project documented in Trailblazer, but is also a child of EQ.
+Since this was posted at autumn equinox, you may have been directed here from an equinoctial greeting, announcing a completely new website – Cycle Orbital.
+This was born from the C25 project documented here in Trailblazer, but Cycle Orbital shares some brand features with its equinoctial “parent”, EQ.
 Continue reading

 The C25 is no more; long live Cycle Orbital!